feimj/file-management/README.md

 # file-management
-This project provides a few file managemant API, such as finding files in a folder, sorting and ordering files, deleting files.
+This project provides a few file management API, such as finding files in a folder, sorting and ordering files, deleting files.